 - avoid the crowds and visit the Vatican Museums at night

-- admire Rome after dark and have an unforgettable Tiber River Night Cruise
+- additionally, admire Rome after dark and have an unforgettable Tiber River Night Cruise

-- take a Colosseum night tour and uncover the Rome’s most iconic monument at night
+- take a Colosseum night tour and uncover Rome’s most iconic monument at night

 - chill out at Piazza Navona and check out its beautiful palazzi and fountains

-- see the Spanish Steps without the crowds
+- furthermore, see the Spanish Steps without the crowds

 - experience the best food in Rome on Rome Evening Food Tour

 Thanks for reading!
-If you enjoyed this article about Rome, please save it to Pinterest 🙂
+If you enjoyed this article about the top things to do in Rome in Italy, please save it to Pinterest. 🙂